 Many people think you can only get arrested for a DWI if you are drunk driving.
 However, this could not be further from the truth because you can just as easily get arrested for DWI for being under the influence of drugs.
 In fact, a large portion of the DUI cases we handle involve clients who have been arrested for drug DWI charges.
 Moreover, a drug DUI can be from illegal narcotics such as Marijuana, Heroin, Cocaine or even Prescription Drugs such as Oxycodone or Ambien.
-New Jersey treats a drug DWI the same as alcohol DWI for the most part with one exception – a first offense drug DUI does not get the benefit of a “first tier” first offense alcohol DWI which carries a 90 day suspension for a BAC of 0.09% or lower and when there is no BAC reading.
+New Jersey treats a drug DWI the same as alcohol DWI for the most part with one exception – a first offense drug DUI does not get the benefit of a “first tier” first offense alcohol DWI which carries an ignition interlock device for 90 days with a BAC of 0.09% or lower and when there is no BAC reading.
 Instead, a first offense drug DWI will carry a 7 – 12 month loss of license.
 Therefore it is always recommended that you speak with an experienced DWI defense attorney to learn your rights and how to fight drug DWI charges.
 If you would like to learn more about how we can help you then contact our office today at (201) 793-8018 for a free consultation.

 New Jersey Drug DUI Law